hawkthorne/glove/README.md

 local glove = require 'glove'
 ```

-Next, replace calls to backward-incompatible methods by change `love` to
+Next, replace calls to backward-incompatible methods by changing `love` to
 `glove`.
-For example, `love.filesystem.mkdir` no longer works in LOVE 0.9.x
+For example, `love.filesystem.mkdir` no longer works in LOVE 0.9.x.

 Change this code: